Trump and Biden Campaigns Haul in Millions in July Fundraising

 “The Biden campaign is on the march, building off the incredible momentum from this summer with another lights-out fundraising month, banking another $50 million for the final stretch to election day,” said campaign manager Jen O’Malley Dillion.

-Trump has already raised almost three times what Republicans spent on his 2016 campaign, according to the Center for Responsive Politics, a non-profit that tracks campaign spending.
+Trump has already raised almost three times what Republicans spent on his 2016 campaign, according to the Center for Responsive Politics, a nonprofit that tracks campaign spending.

 The president’s 2016 campaign, in which former Secretary of State and New York Senator Hillary Clinton spent $770 million, cost Trump and the Republican Party $433 million.
 More than $2.2 billion was spent in 2016 among all candidates, including political action committees, the center said on its website.